-Important: Please note that I am an actual paying customer using SiteGround WordPress Hosting.
+Important: If you’re looking for honest SiteGround Reviews, please note that I am an actual paying customer using SiteGround WordPress Hosting.
 Unlike other reviews out there that may be based on a free trial account, these are my actual experiences using my real live SiteGround hosting account.

 WordPress Hosting Options